j-degroot/AML_project/optimizers/spearmint/README.md

 outputs contains the outputs of all spearmint runs (each folder is one run with 100 evaluations).

-toCsv.py converts the data in output to a csv file in the correct format
+toCsv.py converts output files to a csv file in the correct format

 CSVs contains the iformation the output sub-directories cnoverted to .csv files.